RolandMWebster/Neural-Network/README.md

 I have used the following page to guide me through the model building process: http://neuralnetworksanddeeplearning.com/

 This page supplies all of the learning material required to build the model.
-It also provides a guide in Python to building your own model, however I have no Python experience so that wasn't much help to me!
+It also provides a guide in Python to building your own model.
+However, at the current time of building the model I have no Python experience!

 I have taken the dataset from the below page.
 This page provides a .csv file that can be read into R instead of reading in the images directly.